-Experience/Expertise: Captain Davis is a 33-year Law Enforcement veteran and executive who currently serves as a Training Academy Coordinator with experienced oversight encompassing the Fitness Wellness Unit/Operations Medical Unit/Arrest Control Tactics Unit and the Trooper Trainee Unit.
+Experience/Expertise: Captain Davis is a 34-year Law Enforcement veteran and executive who currently serves as a Training Academy Coordinator with experienced oversight encompassing the Fitness Wellness Unit/Operational Medical Unit/Arrest Control Tactics Unit/Leadership and Professional Development unit, and the Trooper Trainee Unit.
 Captain Davis provides subject matter expertise in use of force, executive/dignitary protection, fitness, wellness, and stress management influencing executive leadership, middle management and the rank-&-file within the criminal justice, law enforcement, fire and military communities.
 As a Fitness Specialist and a Physical Fitness Training Coordinator, Captain Davis has over 20 years of educational/practical expertise as well as certified teaching/coaching expertise in all phases of exercise science and fitness programming & assessment.
 Captain Davis has contributed to the Cooper Institute of Aerobic Research National Law Enforcement Advisory Board as well as deliver professional SME testimonial in federal, state, county, and local government proceedings.
 Captain Davis completed four evaluation studies at the Texas Department of Public Safety that led to successful policy change and the implementation of an award winning physical fitness testing and assessment protocol influencing domestic and international law enforcement, fire, and military agencies.

 Education: Captain Davis received his Master of Science Degree from Texas State University and a Bachelor of Arts Degree from the University of Texas at Austin as well as a Bachelor of Science Degree from Southwest Texas State University.
 Additionally, Captain Davis received professional certifications in health/fitness education, programming and training from the United States Olympic Training Center (Colorado Springs, Colorado), the Federal Law Enforcement Training Center (Glynco, Georgia) and the Cooper Institute (Dallas, Texas); as well as, over 34 years of practical application as a competitive athlete trained by world class coaching.